nicehash/excavator/README.md

 YOU ARE NOT ALLOWED TO REDISTRIBUTE IT!**

-# How to use Excavator?
+# How to Use Excavator?

 **ADVANCED** There are two methods to use Excavator.
 Both rely on API commands you can find in file [excavator-man-API.txt](excavator-man-API.txt).
 Do note that API manuals are still being created and that is just an incomplete draft so far.